 Amy Scanlon: Right.
-So, what else about this place do you recall that you'd like to have us know as part of this collection?
+What else about this place do you recall that you'd like to have us know as part of this collection?
 As far as your memories of how it looked or smelled or how it felt?

 Susan Rottier: It was always so busy when I walked in.
 I mean, there was just activity and lots of employees.
 It was a nice place, my dad loved it here.
 He spent so many hours here that, and the cottage, I got to go through that and stuff, so it was always kind of neat to be able to do that.
 But, I don't know, it was just a very active mill.
 I mean [chuckling], you saw bags everywhere!

 Amy Scanlon: Right.
-So what was happening in the cottage?
+What was happening in the cottage?

 Susan Rottier: That was Mr. Garver's office.

 Amy Scanlon: Alone, he was in there by himself?

 Susan Rottier: There were two secretaries.
 It was a beautiful building, and it still is.
 I just--the only thing that I remember, I went in there a few times, but I just remember there was a large safe in the basement [laughing].

 Amy Scanlon: And what about what was happening behind the building?